-For the LTIP 2020, the Supervisory Board has allocated virtual participation shares to the members of the Board of Management and the term is three years.
-The starting date was in May 2020 and the term ends on 31 December 2022.
-For the LTIP 2021 and 2022, instead of allocating virtual shares, an amount was defined for each programme that is to be paid out according to the percentage target achievement.
+For the LTIP 2021, 2022 and 2023 an amount was defined for each programme that is to be paid out according to the percentage target achievement.
 These programmes started in May of the respective year of their issue and end on 31 December of the fourth year of the respective programme.